zegsampaio/MCW-OSS-PaaS-and-DevOps/README.md

+## Effective December 1, 2020 this workshop will be archived.
+Materials remain available through November but are no longer being maintained.

 # OSS PaaS and DevOps

 Best For You Organics Company is one of the leading online health food suppliers in North America, serving customers in Canada, Mexico, and the United States.
 They launched their highly-successful e-commerce website, which sells subscriptions to their meal service, in 2016, and have been steadily increasing their subscriber-base since.
 Their service caters to working professionals looking for convenient, reliable access to healthy meal choices, and pre-packaged recipes without having to spend too much time preparing the meals.